paypal/InnerSourceCommons/events/isc-spring-2018.md

 ### Venue

-This Summit is hosted by Robert Bosch GbmH.
+This Summit is hosted by Robert Bosch GmbH near Stuttgart, Germany.
 The specific venue is being determined.

 ### How do I register?